-Each week during Black History Month, we'll focus on one area of Black history that connects to our mission of advancing social and environmental justice.
-This week, we're focusing on the historical diminishing of Black history.
+Each week during Black History Month, we'll focus on one area of Black history that connects to our mission of advancing economic and environmental justice through renewable energy.
+This week, GRID Mid-Atlantic's Sundiata Ramin (pictured) shares his perspective on the historical diminishing of Black history.

 Around 30 years ago, GRID Mid-Atlantic Logistics and Facilities Manager Sundiata Ramin traveled to Africa.
 It was the first time Sundiata went to see the land of his ancestors.
 In East Africa, he saw cities and ruins from the great ancient civilizations of Egypt, Ethiopia, and Sudan.
 In West Africa, he saw where his namesake, Sundiata Keita, ruled over the prosperous Mali Empire.

 Sundiata's trip to Africa opened his eyes to a whole new reality.
 Growing up in Washington D.C., his Black history lessons rarely went beyond the short window after slavery was abolished in America.
 They focused mainly on abolitionists who fought against slavery, civil rights leaders, Black inventors, and Black individuals prominent in modern life.